tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 1/Battle

 Attacks made using this weapon deal fire damage on a natural odd roll and radiant on a natural even roll.
-When you use the power, the target of an attack made using this bow takes 1d8 extra damage (champion: 2d10 extra damage; epic: 3d10 extra damage), hit or miss.
+When you use the power, the target of an attack made using this bow takes 1d8 extra damage, 2d10 extra damage at champion tier, and 3d10 extra damage at epic tier, hit or miss.

 **Quirk:** Proud.